AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 3. Make PACl stock solution as described in the methods section in a bucket larger than 2L.
 4. Filling PACl stock tank:
   - Fill the stock PACl tank with the stock solution and allow it to fill the constant head tank.
 Make sure the PACl constant head tank valve is closed.
   - Once fully filled, open the valve and allow PACl solution to flow through the drip chamber and through the flexible tubing.
+(Make sure that the flexible tubing is not connected to the microbore tubing yet)
     - If there is no flow with the valve open, use a hammer to gently tap air out of the valve.
-    - If air remains in the flexible tubing then use a syringe to force the fluid through the tubing. (image)
+    - If air remains in the flexible tubing, use a syringe to force the fluid through the tubing. (image)
-5. Once the flow has been established connect the flexible tubing to the microbore tubing.
+    - Once a flow has been established, close the top ball valve and pinch the flexible tubing with the blue choke to stop the flow and prevent air from entering.

-  - If air
+5. Connecting the flexible tubing to the microbore tubing:

+- Submerge the flexible tubing and the microbore tubing together in a small bucket of water.
+(This prevents air from getting trapped in the connection)
+- Open the PACl valve and release the choke to allow PACl to flow through the flexible tubing.
+- Once flowing, submerge both tubes and connect them together.
+- close the blue choke to prevent fluoride solution from filling the IV drip chamber.

     - Fill PACl stock tank with DI water and calculated volume of super stock PACl to obtain desired concentration.